Joon Young KimPh.D.

-Dr. Kim is a writing group member of the NIH-funded RISE trial which is an ongoing multi-center project testing the efficacy of two treatment strategies on measures of β-cell function in obese youth with prediabetes or recent onset type 2 diabetes (<6 month).
+Dr. Kim is a writing group member of the National Institutes of Health-supported-funded RISE trial which is an ongoing multi-center project testing the efficacy of two treatment strategies on measures of β-cell function in obese youth with prediabetes or recent onset type 2 diabetes (<6 month).
 His responsibility is to lead two writing sections as a co-chair with Dr. Arslanian (Co-PI of the RISE).
 The overall purpose of these two sections is to provide head-to-head comparisons of the OGTT-glucose-response-curve between youth and adults with prediabetes or newly-onset type 2 diabetes, and to investigate its prospective utility for diabetes improvement or deterioration.

 Childhood Insulin Resistance